mechcarbide/mechcarbide/content/posts/when-to-replace-mulcher-teeth-a-practical-guide-for-equipment-owners.md

 ## When to Replace Mulcher Teeth?

-Here is a short, practical answer: **replace the teeth when they stop cutting efficiently or when inspection shows damage that can't be safely or effectively fixed.** Below I break that down into clear, actionable signs you can use on the job.
+Here is a short, practical answer: **replace the teeth when they stop cutting efficiently or when inspection shows damage that can't be safely or effectively fixed.** Below, I break that down into clear, actionable signs you can use on the job.

 ![when to replace mulcher teeth](/uploads/when-to-replace-mulcher-teeth-blog-2.png "When to Replace Mulcher Teeth")

 ### 1. Daily visual checks: the fastest way to catch problems

 Make a habit of checking the teeth every shift.
-A quick daily glance will reveal **chips, cracks, missing pieces, or edges that have become rounded.** Those are the first, and most reliable, indicators that a tooth is losing cutting ability.
-Small chips can sometimes be managed; cracks, fractured or missing teeth mean replace immediately.
+A quick daily glance will reveal **chips, cracks, missing pieces, or edges that have become rounded.** Those are the first and most reliable indicators that a tooth is losing cutting ability.
+Small chips can sometimes be managed; cracks, fractured, or missing teeth mean replace immediately.

 ### 2. Performance decline: watch what the machine tells you